mike-1-2-3/EWRP6/README.md

-#Endangered Wildlife Reserve Planet 6
+#EWRP 6

 A silly idle game I started a couple years ago.
-Not under active development.
+Not under active development, or worth playing.

 ##Requirements for binary
 * SDL 1.2 and SDL image